-The Tribe will acquire the Parcel using interest or other income generated by the Tribe's Self-Sufficiency Fund, established pursuant to section 108 of the Michigan Indian Land Claims Settlement Act ("MILCSA"), Pub.
+The Tribe has acquired the Corner Parcel and will acquire the Showcase Parcel using interest or other income generated by the Tribe's Self-Sufficiency Fund, established pursuant to section 108 of the Michigan Indian Land Claims Settlement Act ("MILCSA"), Pub.
 L. No. 105-143, 111 Stat.
 2652 (1997).
 Under Section 108(f) of MILCSA, "[a]ny lands acquired using amounts from interest or other income of the Self-Sufficiency Fund shall be held in trust by the Secretary for the benefit of the [Sault] Tribe."
 111 Stat. at 2661-2662.
-The Secretary is thus required to accept the Parcel in trust.
+The Secretary is thus required to accept the Parcels in trust.

-11. APPLICABLE LEGAL REQUIREMENTS
+II.
+APPLICABLE LEGAL REQUIREMENTS